 As Rumpke’s fleet grew, so did the need for reliable maintenance.
 In 1987, Rumpke Hydraulics was created with two employees.
 Also that year, Rumpke purchased a portable toilet business in Georgetown, Ohio.
-Today, Rumpke offers its portable restroom services throughout Greater Cincinnati as well as Dayton and Columbus, Ohio, and Louisville, Ky.
+Today, Rumpke offers its portable restroom services throughout Greater Cincinnati as well as Dayton and Louisville, Ky.

 Solid Waste Districts and Recycling